Saitoh1116/Saitoh1116/README.md

 💼 **Focus:** Building beautiful web applications
 ☕ **Powered by:** beer and curiosity
 🎯 **Goal:** Creating amazing user experiences
+😁 **Quote**
-😁 **Quote** Don't be clever.
-Don't try to write complicated code on purpose to show how smnart you are.
-Write simple, clear. rusable code.
-Think Simplicaity, Clarity, Generarlity. -By Brian Kernighan
+Don't be clever.
+Don't try to write complicated code on purpose to show how smart you are.
+Write simple, clear, reusable code.
+Think Simplicity, Clarity, Generality.
+– By Brian Kernighan

 </td>
 </tr>